Just in Time

 48 x 36 acrylic on wood panel

-Dogwood trees are a symbol of our Appalachian mountains.
+Dogwood trees are a symbol of our Appalachian Mountains.
 They’re understory trees, so in the spring, their white blooms glow in the shade of our forests.
 They are a wonderful resource for migrating species.
 In autumn their seeds provide a rich food source for birds that are about to migrate.
 In spring, their flowers are a source of nectar for bees, butterflies, and of course hummingbirds.